 Siobhán is a freelance writer, editor, and publication consultant specialising in science, engineering, and medical research.
 She holds a PhD in Regenerative Medicine from the University of Nottingham and a degree in Mechanical Engineering from Trinity College Dublin and has worked on numerous projects within various academic institutions.

 Anna Lederle, Editor (DE)

 Anna holds a Master’s degree in European Media Studies from the University of Potsdam.
-She spent several years working for the Graduate School “Visibility and Visualization.
-Hybrid Forms of Image Knowledge” and has worked as a lecturer in the field of science.
-She has been working as a freelance author and is the editor of a German online magazine focusing on online cultural phenomena.
+She worked for the Graduate School “Visibility and Visualization.
+Hybrid Forms of Image Knowledge” and as a science lecturer .
+She now is a freelance author and the editor of a German online magazine focusing on online cultural phenomena.

 email address: anna.lederle (at) europeanscientist.com

 Graeme is a science-focused freelance writer from Ontario, Canada.
 He received a B.Sc. from the University of Waterloo in 2017, where he studied in the neuroscience stream of Kinesiology, and completed a minor in Cognitive Science.
 As an academic, his scientific interests span the areas of neuroscience, psychology, philosophy, artificial intelligence, and medicine.

 Niels is a freelance communications consultant specialising in social media management.
 Proficient in English, French, German, Spanish, Italian and Russian, Niels has worked in communications and press relations for several international organisations in Brussels and Paris.